Toricane/van_ai_data_storytelling_hackathon_round_2/README.md

 The scripts must be run in the correct order.

 1.  **Generate Embeddings**: Run `embeddings_of_data.py` first.
 This will process the raw survey data, call the OpenAI API, and create the `hackathon_data_with_embeddings.csv` file.
-    _This step will incur costs on your OpenAI account and may take a significant amount of time._
+    _This step will incur costs (1 cent) on your OpenAI account and may take some time._

     ```bash
     python embeddings_of_data.py